Gyakobo/local_language_model/README.md

 conda activate myenv
 ```

+>[!Note]
-> Note: You can delete a virtual environment with the following command:
+>You can delete a virtual environment with the following command:
 ```bash
 conda env list                      # Lists all the env(s) conda remove --name ENV_NAME --all  # Removes the select env